-In 2019, the IRS made it clear that they are making cryptocurrency tax enforcement a priority.
-The tax collecting agency sent out over 10,000 warning and action letters to early Coinbase customers who may or may not have been accurately filing their crypto gains and losses on their taxes.
+Over the past few years, the IRS has made it clear that they are making cryptocurrency tax enforcement a priority.
+Over the past 12 months, the tax collecting agency has sent out over 10,000 warning and action letters to early Coinbase customers who may or may not have been accurately filing their crypto gains and losses on their taxes.
 These actions from regulators have many U.S. individuals wondering how the IRS is aware of their cryptocurrency transactions and ultimately asking the question: Does Coinbase report to the IRS?

 As we have discussed in great detail in our Complete Guide to Cryptocurrency Taxes, cryptocurrency is treated as property for tax purposes.
 This means that capital gains and losses reporting rules apply to cryptocurrency similar to how they apply to stocks (another form of property).